bewillcott/bewsoftware-version-plugin/src/docs/index.md

 # ${document.title}

-This is a Maven Plugin that provides Maven style version number incrementing.
+This is a Maven Plugin that provides a simple automated way of controlling the "project.version" of a Maven project.

 There are three goals: